 7. DO YOU DRINK ALCOHOL FREQUENTLY OR USE SUBSTANCES?

 We’ve already gone over the fact that excess alcohol use and the use and abuse of substances such as opioids, marijuana, and amphetamines can be linked to gynecomastia.

 If you are abusing illicit substances, get the help you need by reaching out to a trusted friend or family member.
 You can also seek help from your family doctor or another medical professional.

-Male breast reduction surgery (or gynecomastia surgery) helps to fix the problem of excess breast tissue in males.
+Male breast reduction surgery (or gynecomastia surgery) helps to fix the problem of excess chest fat in males.

 The procedure involves the removal of both the excess glandular tissue and any excess fat — usually by way of Dallas liposuction.
 In some cases, an excision technique may be used alone or in addition to liposuction.

 For patients who would like to make their nipples and areolas smaller, this can be done during the same surgery in most cases.
 Exactly how your gynecomastia surgery will be performed is something your surgeon can discuss with you at your consultation appointment.